 The old deck rail is torn off and rebuilt to the current deck code requirements per the Georgia Amendments Prescriptive Deck Details based on the 2012 International Residential Code for a safer deck.
-This project is continued from How to Drill Accurate Holes for Deck Post Bolts.
-Also see the project introduction at How to Repair a Sagging Wood Deck.

 The house was built in 2000 and the deck rail predates the current deck code construction requirements.
 Two 4×4 guard posts were removed to fix the sagging deck and I needed to make repairs, so I decided to tear off the old deck rail in sections and build a new rail in compliance the deck building code with a nicer looking 2×6 rail cap.